Alex-Polito/cse15l-lab-reports/LabReport1.md

 [user@sahara ~]$ cd
 [user@sahara ~]$
 ```
 The working directory is /home.
-This did not have an output because it
-is meant to display the current directory.
-Since there is no current directory
+This command is meant to change the directory
-that I am in, it follows that there wouldn't be a displayed cd.
+to the specified path.
+Since the specified path is empty, it stays in the /home
+directory.
+When tested from a different working directory, the new directory is
+/home.
 This is not an error.
 ```
-[user@sahara ~]$ cd
+[user@sahara ~]$ ls
 lecture1
 [user@sahara ~]$
 ```